PhilRunninger/cmp-rpncalc/README.md

 ## Feedback 📣
 This was mainly an exercise to learn lua, and to write a Neovim plugin by porting my prior [Ruby and Erlang rpn calculators](https://github.com/PhilRunninger/rpn).
 It's quite possible that computational errors made their way in, despite all efforts to ensure the plugin's accuracy.
 If you spot any errors, or have suggestions for improvements, new operators, etc., create an issue or a pull request.

 Finally, I don't know how useful some of the complex number functions are.
-It was a fun exercise implementing them, but was it just that, an exercise?
+It was a fun exercise implementing them, but was it just that - an exercise?
 Leave a comment if you know of any real-world use (pun intended) for perhaps, the inverse hyperbolic cotangent of a complex number.